KaiyangZhou/deep-person-reid/README.rst

 A unified interface
 -----------------------
 In "deep-person-reid/scripts/", we provide a unified interface to train and test a model.
-See "scripts/main.py" and "scripts/default_config.py" for more details. "configs/" contains some predefined configs which you can use as a starting point.
+See "scripts/main.py" and "scripts/default_config.py" for more details.
+The folder "configs/" contains some predefined configs which you can use as a starting point.

 Below we provide an example to train and test `OSNet (Zhou et al. ICCV'19) <https://arxiv.org/abs/1905.00953>`_.
 Assume :code:`PATH_TO_DATA` is the directory containing reid datasets.
+The environmental variable :code:`CUDA_VISIBLE_DEVICES` is omitted, which you need to specify if you have a pool of gpus and want to use a specific set of them.

 Conventional setting
 ^^^^^^^^^^^^^^^^^^^^^